Using an employer of record in Chile

 1. A PEO co-employs local workers, offers third-party HR and administrative support via your local entity, allowing your company to outsource payroll, benefits, and legal support.

-2. An EOR does this and helps manage more.
-An EOR in Chile can hire Chilean workers on your behalf, without the need to set up a legal entity in the country.
+2. An EOR in Chile can hire local workers on your behalf, without the need to set up a legal entity in the country.

-Partner with an employer of record in Chile to hire employees quickly and cost-effectively, while staying compliant with local labor laws.
+Partner with an employer of record in Chile to hire employees compliantly without establishing a local entity.

 1) What is an employer of record in Chile?